Glasgow-College-UESTC/ip-lectures/2024/lecture 12 - File IO and Linked Lists.md

 # Background: Some UNIX philosophy 🧐🏛🎓

 - Influential contribution: "stream of bytes" abstraction for all input and output devices
-- History of UNIX and C are closely intertwined 🪢🖇️💞 &mdash; C (and most other programming languages) adopt "stream of bytes" interaction style
+- History of UNIX and C are closely intertwined 🪢🖇️💞 &mdash; C (and most other programming languages) use the "stream of bytes" style
 - Example input ("source") devices:
   + Keyboard ⌨️, mouse 🖱️, game controller 🎮, microphone 🎙️
   + Disk 💾